 Trump Rally Photo

-The photo below provides an overview of the stadium crowd of approximately 12,000 people according to Donald Trump, at 6 minutes and 35 seconds into the video above. (source) The photo is provided here because no similar viewpoint is offered in the rally videos.
+An image of the stadium crowd of approximately 12,000 people according to Donald Trump, is visible at 6 minutes and 35 seconds into the video above. (source) The photo is provided here because no similar viewpoint is offered in the rally videos.